-EXCEPTION: If a locomotive equipped with an "automatic engine Stop/Start system" is the lead locomotive in a consist to be left on a train or cut of cars for the purpose of maintaining brake pipe pressure, the isolation switch should be left in the "RUN" position.
+- 1. If a locomotive equipped with an "automatic engine Stop/Start system" is the lead locomotive in a consist to be left on a train or cut of cars for the purpose of maintaining brake pipe pressure, the isolation switch should be left in the "RUN" position.
 The isolation switch on any trailing locomotives must be placed in the "START" position.
-Locomotive equipped with an "automatic engine Stop/Start

-- system" can be identified by decals on the outside of the locomotive and in the operating cab. - 10.
-Apply the parking brake (manual hand brake or electric brake) on all locomotives.

-EXCEPTION: Where authorized by the Division Manager Mechanical Operations or Manager Diesel Shop, apply the parking brake on controlling locomotive only when the consist is left on engine servicing track.

-EXCEPTION: When the lead locomotive consist is detached from a Distributed Power train, the Distributed Power locomotives left unattended in the train are not governed by the requirements of this Item provided the locomotives are properly configured in "SET OUT" mode.
+Locomotive equipped with an "automatic engine Stop/Start system" can be identified by decals on the outside of the locomotive and in the operating cab. - 2.
+Where authorized by bulletined instruction, apply the parking brake on only the controlling locomotive when the consist is left on engine servicing track. - 3.
+When the lead locomotive consist is detached from a Distributed Power train, the Distributed Power locomotives left unattended in the train are not governed by the requirements of this Item provided the locomotives are properly configured in "SET OUT" mode.
 A sufficient number of parking brakes must be applied to secure the equipment left standing.

-- (b) To prevent freezing of the Hot Water cab heater lines when the temperature is expected to fall below 10°F and the locomotive is left with the engine running: - place the reverser in neutral position with the lever inserted therein - place the selector handle (when equipped) in motoring position - open generator field switch or circuit breaker on each control stand - place the isolation switch in "RUN" position - place throttle in Position 2
+- 4. To prevent freezing of the water lines, anytime the temperature is 10 degrees or below, or anticipated to drop to 10 degrees or below, except when other means of freeze protection are provided, the Engineer must leave all unattended locomotives running and: - Place the reverser in neutral position with the lever inserted. - Open generator field switch or circuit breaker on each control stand. - Place the isolation switch in "RUN" position. - Place throttle in Position 2.